Hugo: The Evil Mirror

-Hugo: The Evil Mirror (Danish: Hugo: Det Afskyelige Spejl) is a 2002 video game in the Hugo franchise developed and published by ITE Media for the PlayStation and Windows, and in a different version also for the Game Boy Color, Game Boy Advance (also known as Hugo Advance), and mobile phones.
+Hugo: The Evil Mirror (Danish: Hugo: Det Afskyelige Spejl) is a 2002 video game in the Hugo franchise developed and published by ITE Media for the PlayStation and Microsoft Windows, and in a different version also for the Game Boy Color, Game Boy Advance (also known as Hugo Advance), and mobile phones.

 Plot

 The evil witch Scylla (Afskylia in the original Danish version) is back and has made a plan to rid herself of the troublesome good troll Hugo once and for all.
 She uses her powers to trap Hugo in the titular magic mirror that she then cracks it into three pieces and magically scatters the fragments across the world.
 Scylla also once again kidnaps Hugo's wife, Hugolina.
 Hugo and Hugolina's three children, Rit, Rat, and Ruth (Trollerit, Trollerat and Trollerut), are the only ones who can free their parents.
 To break the witch's curse, each child must find a piece of the broken mirror.

 If the kids succeed in collecting the three shards, it will be the turn for Hugo himself to defeat Mirror Scylla and break the spell.
 After the won fight, Hugo gets out of his magical prison, saves Hugolina, and in turn traps Scylla inside her own magic mirror before completely smashing it into many small pieces, leaving the witch's dimwitted servant Don Croco struggling to put them all together and free her.